 Figure 2: Granulometric analysis curve of the Kombé sample

-Analysis of this granulometric curve reveals the following granulometric composition: 52% clay, 18% silt and 30% sand.
+Analysis of this granulometric curve reveals the following granulometric composition: 52% clay, 18% silt, and 30% sand.
 This result made it possible to position this Kombé sample in the texture triangle of Figure 3 below.

 Figure 3: Sample positioning in the texture triangle "Soil Survey Manual"